Skip to main content

 Lookahead bias happens when a model accidentally uses future information during training.
 StockPredict AI avoids this by:

-• Building features only from data available up to each prediction timestamp.
+• Building features only from data available up to each prediction timestamp (all features use shift(1)).

 • Separating training and evaluation periods in time (no shuffling across the timeline).